-So, you have the “top layer” ANYONE can get… so now let’s look at the NEXT layer, those all-important characters.
-Very often scribes want to have SYMBOLIC CHARACTERS – representations of good and evil; God and the Devil; Adam and Eve; happiness and sadness; commerce and art; communism and capitalism and so on (and yes, I’ve seen all of these, many times).
+But okay, okay – what about symbolic characters??
+Very often scribes want to have these guys – representations of good and evil; God and the Devil; Adam and Eve; happiness and sadness; commerce and art; communism and capitalism and so on (and yes, I’ve seen all of these, many times).
 And why not?

 Instead, it’s John Hurt’s character, Kane.
 An English guy, very curious, loves himself a bit, thinks he’s better than the rest of his crewmates, so the same rules don’t apply to him.
-We even see him wake up first from hypersleep, even though he’s not the protagonist.
+We even see him wake up first from hyper sleep (even though he’s not the protagonist).

 That’s Kane on the surface… but Kane underneath?
 Check it out:

 But not only that: look at his name!!
 Kane = Cain.
 What does Cain stand for from the bible?
 DEATH – he is a murderer.
 Whilst Kane is not a murderer in ALIEN, he DOES bring death into the ship.
 Also, In the dictionary, to “raise Cain” is to “cause a commotion”.

-But guess what?
 You don’t need to get Kane’s name is like “Cain” or anything else to appreciate what Kane *is* in this movie – which is the doom of everyone else.
 That second layer is just cool and good writing.

-So in other words: don’t be too clever when it comes to symbolism.
-You need the “obvious” stuff first ANYONE can get… Add the fancy stuff in that second layer for others to get … like film students and screenwriters.
+DON’T be too clever when it comes to symbolism.
+You need the “obvious” stuff first ANYONE can get FIRST … Then add the fancy stuff for others to get … like film students and screenwriters!

 For B2W offers and free stuff first, join my EMAIL LIST